Safety management system: Historical context

 As more industry specific and general safety, health and welfare related legislation started to be introduced, it became necessary for employers to have a framework within which these safety regulations could be understood, managed and the legal requirements implemented.
 This was necessary, not just to comply with regulations but to also avoid fines and legal costs for non-compliance, increased insurance and workers compensation costs due to accidents and especially in the U.S. increasingly expensive criminal and civil liability lawsuits for death and injury caused at work.

-Basic safety management components
+Basic occupational safety management components

-International Labour Organization SMS model
+International Labour Organization OSMS model

-The ILO guidance document is one of the most basic and adaptable models for organisations to utilise when developing a safety management system.
-In the ILO guidance document, the basic safety management components are:
+The ILO guidance document is one of the most basic and adaptable models for organizations to utilize when developing a occupational safety management system.
+In the ILO guidance document, the basic occupational safety management components are: